Anvera 48 Chase Boat

 Ticking all our boxes for speed and agility, with an extra wide 4.1m beam for adaptable layouts, we can’t think of a more suitable chase boat we’d rather spend long periods on.

-Fully equipped with a luxurious double berth cabin, toy and tank racks, and seating for fourteen, our ROAM 12 has much to offer in 2023.
+Fully equipped with a luxurious double berth cabin, toy and tank racks, and seating for fourteen, our ROAM 12 has much to offer.

-A feature-packed RIB with clever ergonomics providing ample protection from the elements, the ROAM 12 is propelled by twin 440HP Volvo Penta D6 inboard engines.
+A feature-packed chase tender with clever ergonomics providing ample protection from the elements, the ROAM 12 is propelled by twin 440HP Volvo Penta D6 inboard engines.

 Novamarine HD 120